evgeniyDorogoy/evgeniyDorogoy.github.io/docs/_posts/2023-05-15-how-to-register-car-in-berlin.markdown

 After a few weeks, I received the ***confirmation***, which I then forwarded to the German insurance company as required:

 ![Response for accident free soot confirmation](/assets/images/how_to_register_car_in_berlin/c3_response_for_accident_free_soot_confirmation.jpg "Response for accident free soot confirmation")

+During the confirmation process, I was given the option to request a hard copy.
+I agreed and asked my friend in Ukraine if he could receive it in his mailbox.
+Although I'm unsure if he actually received anything as almost a month has passed, I can confidently say that the electronic version sufficed in my situation.
+My insurance company accepted the document, categorized me as an 4 SF-Klasse driver, and recalculated my contract accordingly.
+As a result, I was able to save approximately 30% on the contract price.
+Given the outcome, I would definitely recommend giving it a try.

 Another important aspect that can help you save money is obtaining a CoC.
 This document serves as proof that the vehicle you own meets all the necessary technical requirements for ***EC Whole Vehicle Type Approval*** (EC-WVTA)